-The CODE Study Center is the home of the Peer Tutoring Program.
+The CODE Study Center is the home of the Peer Mentoring Program.
 It is located in 201 REC The Study Center is used for group study sessions, quiet studying, as well as a meeting place for many of the CODE clubs.
 The Study Center is conveniently located adjacent to the CODE office.

 Each quarter CODE provides FREE one-on-one tutoring for engineering pre-requisite courses (math, physics, chemistry, programming), lower division engineering courses as well as many upper division courses.
-The tutors are current UCI undergraduate and graduate students who have taken the courses and done well.
+The mentors are current UCI undergraduate and graduate students who have taken the courses and done well.
 In addition to their academic success, they are also patient, friendly and committed to their tutees.

-Aida Chemical & Material Science Engineering
+Spring 2015 CODE Mentoring & Tutoring ScheduleEmil Chemical & Material Science Engineering

-Quan Civil Engineering & Environmental Engineering
+Miguel Civil Engineering & Environmental Engineering

-Chase Biomedical Engineering
+Tina Biomedical Engineering

-Michelle Electrical Engineering & Computer Science
+Divya Electrical Engineering & Computer Science

-Alex Mechanical & Aerospace Engineering
+Amy Mechanical & Aerospace Engineering

 Hours Tutors/ Mentors are Available